 Parking at Edisto Beach

-Parking at Edisto Beach is typically pretty easy.
-The layout is similar to Folly Beach and Sullivan’s Island, with oceanfront parking lots every block (for a total of 37 parking areas).
-If one of these lots is full, just keep driving to the next one—you will almost certainly find a spot before too long.
+Parking at Edisto Beach is convenient and easy.
+There are a total of 37 parking areas located at every block along Palmetto Boulevard, providing access to the Atlantic Ocean.
+If one parking lot is full, you can drive to the next one, where you will almost certainly find a spot before too long.

-According to the Town of Edisto Beach website, parking is allowed from 6:00am to 10:00pm, “and is enforced by the local police department.”
-So, just make sure you don’t stay too late.
-Be sure to avoid parking at the pier (unless you are shopping or having lunch), since the spots here are for customers only.
+According to the Town of Edisto Beach website, parking is allowed from 6:00am to 10:00pm, and it is enforced by the local police department.
+Therefore, it is important to ensure that you do not stay too late to avoid any parking violations.
+It is best to avoid parking at the pier, as these spots are reserved for customers only.

 Restaurants, Rentals & More

-If you continue driving toward the southern tip of Edisto Island, you will find more restaurants here as well.
-These include Pressley’s at the Marina and Dockside Restaurant & Bar.
-If you will be staying on the island through dinner, Ella & Ollie’s offers twists on Lowcountry favorites along with other menu options in an upscale atmosphere.
-For dessert, you can get ice cream at Pelicans Pizza & Ice Cream on the pier or at the ice cream shop at 117 Jungle Road.
+If you continue driving towards the southern tip of Edisto Island, you will find more restaurants.
+Pressley’s at the Marina and Dockside Restaurant & Bar are popular choices.
+If you want to have dinner on the island, Ella & Ollie’s offers twists on Lowcountry favorites in an upscale atmosphere.
+For dessert, Pelicans Pizza & Ice Cream on the pier or the ice cream shop at 117 Jungle Road are excellent choices.

-If you are interested in renting bikes, the loop around Edisto Beach is about eight miles, and the island also has a dedicated off-road bike path.
-If you are interested in renting a kayak, you can do so at The Marina at Edisto Beach located at 3702 Docksite Road.
-You can launch there into Big Bay Creek and either head east up the creek or west toward the South Edisto River.
+If you want to explore the island on a bike, you can rent one and ride the eight-mile loop around Edisto Beach.
+The island also has a dedicated off-road bike path.
+If you are interested in kayaking, you can rent one at The Marina at Edisto Beach on Docksite Road.
+You can launch your kayak into Big Bay Creek and head east up the creek or west towards the South Edisto River.

 Things to Do at Edisto Beach

-When planning a day trip to Edisto Beach, you can do as much or as little as you want.
-You can spend your day relaxing on the beach and walk to get lunch when its time, or you can go hiking, biking, kayaking, or all of the above.
-Some of the most popular things to do at Edisto Beach include:
+When planning a day trip to Edisto Beach, you have plenty of options to choose from.
+You can relax on the beach, go hiking, biking, kayaking, or all of the above.
+Here are some of the most popular things to do at Edisto Beach:

-• Botany Bay – Botany Bay is one of the most unique areas on Edisto Island, if not one of the most unique areas in South Carolina.
-Botany Bay’s “boneyard beach” is covered with sun-bleached tree remnants, and it is currently only accessible from the Botany Bay Wildlife Management Area’s parking lot at low tide.
-It has been featured in movies and TV shows including Netflix’s Outer Banks; and, as the SC Picture Project’s website shows, it offers some stunning photos opportunities.
+• Botany Bay – If you’re looking for a unique experience, Botany Bay is a must-visit destination.
+The boneyard beach is covered with sun-bleached tree remnants, and it is currently only accessible from the Botany Bay Wildlife Management Area’s parking lot at low tide.
+It offers some stunning photo opportunities and has been featured in movies and TV shows.

-• Edisto Beach State Park Trails – Edisto Beach State Park has campsites for those interested in staying overnight; but, for those planning a day trip to Edisto Island, the park’s shaded trails offer a respite from the summer sun.
+• Edisto Beach State Park Trails – If you want to escape the summer sun, Edisto Beach State Park Trails offer a shaded respite.
 The trails wind through the park’s natural landscape and offer several views of Big Bay Creek.
+If you’re interested in staying overnight, the park has campsites available.

 • Kayak Rentals – Renting a kayak and exploring Big Bay Creek offers a unique perspective on Edisto Island.
-The houses along the creek quickly give way to the wilderness of Edisto Beach State Park, and you can easily forget that you are such a short distance away from civilization.
-Alternatively, you can head toward the South Edisto River for a view of Otter Island, but just be aware that you will be in open water if you go too far.
+You can head toward the South Edisto River for a view of Otter Island, but be aware that you will be in open water if you go too far.
+The houses along the creek quickly give way to the wilderness of Edisto Beach State Park, and you can easily forget that you are so close to civilization.

-• Shopping for Souvenirs – The shop at the pier has traditional beach souvenirs, and there are a couple of shops at 117 Jungle Road.
+• Shopping for Souvenirs – If you’re looking for souvenirs, the shop at the pier has traditional beach souvenirs, and there are a couple of shops at 117 Jungle Road.
 The Edisto Island Bookstore has mugs, maps, and other gifts as well.

 Sample Itinerary: A Day Trip to Edisto Island

-Leave early so that you can catch a glimpse of the sunrise as you head over the ICW on the Edisto Island National Scenic Byway.
+To make the most of your day trip to Edisto Island, start your day early by catching a glimpse of the sunrise as you head over the ICW on the Edisto Island National Scenic Byway.
 This will also help ensure that you can find a parking space within walking distance to the shops and restaurants on Jungle Road.
-Pick a spot on the beach to spend your morning relaxing in the sun.
+Once there, pick a spot on the beach to spend your morning relaxing in the sun.

-For lunch, head over to Jungle Road and pick the restaurant that speaks to your stomach.
-After lunch, treat yourself to a sundae, or get a nostalgic candy from your youth at Sugartime.
+For lunch, head over to Jungle Road and choose a restaurant that speaks to your stomach.
+There are plenty of options to choose from, so take your time and enjoy your meal.
+After lunch, treat yourself to a sundae or get a nostalgic candy from your youth at Sugartime.

-Get in your car and head over to The Marina at Edisto Island.
-Rent a kayak on the dock and head east toward Edisto Beach State Park.
-Take your time and enjoy the view.
-Depending on when you get back, either go to Ella & Ollie’s on the island for dinner, or stop at Roxbury Mercantile on Route 174 for dinner on the patio with live music on your way home.
+Next, head over to The Marina at Edisto Island and rent a kayak on the dock.
+Head east toward Edisto Beach State Park and take your time to enjoy the view.
+If you’re lucky, you may even spot some of the local wildlife.
+Depending on when you get back, you can either go to Ella & Ollie’s on the island for dinner or stop at Roxbury Mercantile on Route 174 for dinner on the patio with live music on your way home.

 Planning Your Day Trip to Edisto Island

-Interested in planning a day trip to Edisto Island?
-If so, here are some of our top tips for Charlestonians and vacationers alike:
+If you are planning a day trip to Edisto Island, there are a few things you should keep in mind to make the most of your visit.
+Here are some of our top tips for Charlestonians and vacationers alike:

 Directions

-From downtown Charleston, take Savannah Highway to Route 162.
-Continue on Route 162 through Hollywood to Route 174, then turn left and drive straight until you hit the beach.
-If the sand is your first stop, turn right on Palmetto Boulevard and start looking for a spot in the oceanfront parking areas at every block.
+To get to Edisto Island from downtown Charleston, take Savannah Highway to Route 162.
+Continue on Route 162 through Hollywood to Route 174, then turn left and drive straight until you reach the beach.
+If you plan on going to the beach first, turn right on Palmetto Boulevard and look for a parking spot in one of the 37 oceanfront parking lots at every block.

 When To Go